 - Consider you might be doing something wrong.
 Maybe it’s time to look inwards.
-If you’ve been giving your dog human food or a lot of treats, they’re probably not eating in hopes for some more table scraps.
+If you’ve been giving your dog human food or a lot of treats, they’re probably not eating in hopes of some more table scraps.

+Learn more about how to care for dogs here.
 When in doubt, a trip to the vet won’t hurt.
 You should never ignore a dog that refuses to eat, although, several times, it’s an easy fix.

 How to Get a Dog to Eat

 Knowing how to get a dog with no appetite to eat can be a little tricky if you’re unsure of the issue.
 If you’ve ruled out severe underlying health issues as the cause of your dog’s appetite loss, you might be frustrated they’re still not eating.

 Not only is it stressful for you, but your dog is probably also feeling down.
 Since dogs cannot communicate what they want, you’ll have to be creative in figuring them out.
 Here are a few things you can do to get your dog to eat.

 Create a comfortable feeding environment for anxious or active dogs.
 Try placing their bowls in a corner where they might feel safer.

 If your dog is a ball of constant energy, try making their mealtime a game.
 Food-dispensing toys can keep dogs entertained during an otherwise dull mealtime experience.
 Energetic, or hyper, dogs can also benefit from some physical activity before eating, like walks or playtime.

 Sometimes, dogs might not like the location or height of their bowls.
 Try moving their bowls away from sunny areas, especially if they’re outdoors.